-If you enjoy long hikes that take several days to complete, an important part of your hiking gear is a hiking tent to provide you with portable accommodation on your travels.
+If you enjoy long hikes that take several days to complete, an essential part of your hiking gear is a hiking tent to provide you with portable accommodation on your travels.

-There are four main points to consider when choosing a great tent for hiking; the size, the weight, its weather appropriateness, the ease of erecting the tent, and the tent’s liveability based on its design and features.
+There are four primary points to consider when choosing an excellent tent for hiking; the size, the weight, its weather appropriateness, the ease of erecting the tent, and the tent’s liveability based on its design and features.

 Hiking tents are categorized according to their capacity based on the number of people who can sleep in them.

 They range from one-person to four-person models.
-If you are a lone hiker or a hiker that hikes in a group but prefers to make their own sleeping arrangements, then you should probably opt for a one-person tent.
+If you are an alone hiker or a hiker that hikes in a group but prefers to make their own sleeping arrangements, then you should probably opt for a one-person tent.

 If you hike as part of a group and plan to sleep together, you may wish to make a joint purchase of a three- or four-man tent.

-The weight of a tent is important as you need it to be as lightweight as possible to reduce the amount of weight you are carrying but also to meet your other requirements.
+The weight of a tent is essential as you need it to be as lightweight as possible to reduce the amount of weight you are carrying but also to meet your other requirements.